 However, there are some US destinations and cities that are cheaper than others.
 And if you look hard enough, you’ll be able to find some awesome hidden gems and experiences that won’t break the bank!
-From hiking in the beautiful US National Parks to enjoying a free museum, or eating a cheap Philly Cheesesteak, there are plenty of inexpensive attractions and sights everywhere you look.
+From hiking in the beautiful US National Parks to enjoying a free museum, or eating a Philly Cheesesteak, there are plenty of inexpensive attractions and sights everywhere you look.

 Keep reading for all the best affordable vacation spots in the US, including some tips to travel on a budget in America.

 The Cheapest Places to Travel in the USA

 - Budget Accommodation: SpringHill Suites Phoenix North

 - Best for: City Desert Vibes, proximity to Tucson, starting a Southwest road trip.

 - Cheap eats: There are a lot of great Mexican eats in Phoenix.
 Try Los Dos Molinos, La Santisima Gourmet Taco Shop, or Chino Bandido.